 The Queensway Project contains nine optioned claim packages along with mineral licenses map staked by NFG.
-The Company acquired the rights to the Queensway Project by map staking mineral licenses and making a series of staged payments in cash and common shares of the Company from 2016 through 2019 under nine separate option agreements.
-Eight of the option agreements have been fully exercised resulting in 100% ownership by NFG of the mineral licenses related to such option agreements and one option agreement remains active.
-Completion of the requirements under the one remaining option agreements, NFG also conducted map staking resulting in 49 map staked mineral licenses which are held 100% by NFG.
+The Company acquired the rights to the Queensway Project by map staking mineral licenses and making a series of staged payments in cash and common shares of the Company from 2016 through 2020 under nine separate option agreements.
+All of the option agreements have been fully exercised resulting in 100% ownership by NFG of the mineral licenses related to such option agreements.
+During Q2 2020 the Company completed all the requirements under the Unity Option agreement resulting in a 100% ownership of the Queensway Project.
+In addition to the nine option agreements, NFG also conducted map staking resulting in 49 map staked mineral licenses which are held 100% by NFG.
 The optioned lands also carry various net smelter royalties and the option agreements are described in detail below and their location can be seen in the figure below.